Commitments and Contingencies

 COMMITMENTS AND CONTINGENCIES

-Of the total leases costs for the year ended December 31, 2022, $0.4 million was related to short-term leases with a term of less than one year.
-Total rent expense for all of the Company’s office leases for the year ended December 31, 2021 and 2020 was $4.4 million and $4.1 million, respectively, net of lease incentive amortization of $0.3 million for both years.
+amortization of $0.1 million).
+Total rent expense for all of the Company’s office leases for both the nine months ended September 30, 2021 and 2020 was $3.0 million and $3.1 million, respectively, (net of lease incentive amortization of $0.2 million for both periods).

-As of December 31, 2022 and 2021, if the Company assumed all existing investments were worthless, the amount of performance income subject to potential repayment by the Bridge GPs, net of tax distributions, which may differ from the recognition of revenue, would have been approximately $177.7 million and $120.9 million, respectively, of which $141.4 million and $106.9 million, respectively, is reimbursable to the Bridge GPs by certain professionals who are the recipients of such performance income.
+At September 30, 2021 and December 31, 2020, if the Company assumed all existing investments were worthless, the amount of performance income subject to potential repayment by the Bridge GPs, net of tax distributions, which may differ from the recognition of revenue, would have been approximately $117.5 million and $62.7 million, respectively, all of which is reimbursable to the Bridge GPs by certain professionals who are the recipients of such performance income.
 Management believes the possibility of all of the investments becoming worthless is remote.
-If the funds were liquidated at their fair values as of December 31, 2022, there would be no contingent repayment obligation or liability.
+If the funds were liquidated at their fair values as of September 30, 2021, there is no contingent repayment obligation or liability.

 Legal Matters — In the normal course of business, the Company is party to certain claims or legal actions.
 Although the amount of the ultimate exposure cannot be determined at this time, the Company believes that the resolution of these matters will not have a material adverse effect on its financial position, liquidity or results of operations.

-Standby Letters of Credit — As of December 31, 2022, the Company has guaranteed a $6.8 million standby letter of credit related to the self-insurance program of the properties owned by the funds.
-Additionally, as of December 31, 2022, the Company has guaranteed a $0.4 million standby letter of credit related to an operating lease.
+Letters of Credit — In September 2020, the Company agreed to guarantee a $3.0 million standby letter of credit related to the self-insurance program of the properties owned by the funds.
+Additionally, the Company has agreed to guarantee a $363,000 letter of credit related to one of its operating leases.

-Indemnifications and Other Guarantees — In the normal course of business and consistent with standard business practices, the Company has provided general indemnifications to certain officers and directors when they act in good faith in the performance of their duties for the Company.
+Indemnification Arrangements — In the normal course of business and consistent with standard business practices, the Company has provided general indemnifications to certain officers and directors when they act in good faith in the performance of their duties for the Company.
 The Company’s maximum exposure under these arrangements cannot be determined as these indemnities relate to future claims that may be made against the Company or related parties, but which have not yet occurred.
-No liability related to these indemnities has been recorded in the consolidated balance sheet as of December 31, 2022.
+No liability related to these indemnities has been recorded in the condensed combined and consolidated balance sheets as of September 30, 2021.
 Based on past experience, management believes that the risk of loss related to these indemnities is remote.

 The entire disclosure for commitments and contingencies.